ibm-cloud-docs/containers/cs_ingress.md

 3. [Configure your DNS service ![External link icon](../icons/launch-glyph.svg "External link icon")](https://kubernetes.io/docs/tasks/administer-cluster/dns-custom-nameservers/).
 4. Create a custom domain and register it with your DNS service.
     * If the apps that you want Ingress to expose are in different namespaces in one cluster, register the custom domain as a wildcard domain, such as `*.custom_domain.net`.
 5. Map your custom domain to the portable private IP address of the IBM-provided private ALB by adding the IP address as a record.
-To find the portable private IP address of the private ALB, run `ibmcloud albs --cluster <cluster_name>`.
+To find the portable private IP address of the private ALB, run `ibmcloud cs albs --cluster <cluster_name>`.
 6. [Deploy your app to the cluster](cs_app.html#app_cli).
 Ensure that you add a label to your deployment in the metadata section of your configuration file, such as `app: code`.
 This label is needed to identify all pods where your app is running so that the pods can be included in the Ingress load balancing.

 7. Create a Kubernetes service for each app that you want to expose.
 Your app must be exposed by a Kubernetes service to be included by the cluster ALB in the Ingress load balancing.